next-exp/IC/doc/contributing.rst

    - git CLI: TODO

-9. Submit a pull request (PR) from your github page.
+10. Submit a pull request (PR) from your github page.

    TODO: Is it worth writing anything here, or is github sufficiently self-explanatory on this topic?

-10. Once your PR has been merged, you should receive an automatic email from github.
+11. Once your PR has been merged, you should receive an automatic email from github.
 Once your PR has been merged you can proceed to clean up as follows.

-11. Pull ``nextic/master`` into your local ``master``
+12. Fetch the latest ``upstream/master`` into your local clone.
+(We've done this before in steps 1. and 7.)

    - magit:

-      - ``b b master RET``: checkout ``master``

-      - ``F u``: Pull into current branch from upstream

-        TODO: talk about the need to set upstream first, or about the use of elsewhere

-   - git CLI:
+      - ``f e upstream RET``

-12. Delete your topic branch, both locally and in your fork.
+13. Delete your topic branch, both locally and in your fork.

-    - Delete the one in your fork on your github page

-    - The local one needs to be deleted in your local repository
+   - magit:

-        - magit: ``b k topic RET``
+     - ``b k topic RET``
+     - ``b k origin/topic RET``
+     - ``b k origin/topic RET`` : Yes!
+The same thing twice!
+The first on removes the branch on the remote, once that has gone, the second removes your local tracking branch.

         - git CLI: TODO

-    - This still leaves you with a remote tracking branch:
-      ``origin/topic``.
-The simplest way of getting rid of in in magit is ``f -p a``.

-13. That's it.
+14. That's it.
 Now you can repeat the process all over again for some new work.

     Don't forget that you can interleave work on different branches: